 The SupportAssist server receives the connectivity test, and sends a sample email with connectivity status to the primary and secondary (optional) contact.
-If the connectivity status email is not received, see the Troubleshooting section.
+If the connectivity status email is not received, see Troubleshooting Email Connectivity Test Failure.

-Verifying The System Log Collection/Upload Configuration
+Verifying The System Log Collection Or Upload Configuration

-To verify that SupportAssist is configured correctly to upload system logs to Dell:
+To verify that SupportAssist is configured correctly to generate the system logs and upload it to Dell: